-In collaboration with the Graduate Studies Office, the Library is providing online access to newly received UW-Whitewater theses.
-All theses submitted since the fall semester of 2003 will be available electronically from the University Library Catalog.
+In collaboration with the School of Graduate Studies, Andersen Library is providing online access to newly received UW-Whitewater theses.
+All theses submitted since the fall semester of 2003 will be available electronically from the Library Catalog.

-Students are to submit one copy of the original UW-Whitewater thesis typed on rag paper and the second copy in electronic Portable Document Format (PDF).
-The PDF version may be submitted on a flash drive, CD or DVD.
-Submitting theses in PDF format will appear the way the author intended it to be.
-All submissions are to be sent to the Graduate Office.
-Students are required to complete the UW-W Library Electronic Thesis Access Agreement Form (available as a Word Document or PDF) when submitting the thesis.
+Students are to submit one copy of the original UW-Whitewater thesis in electronic Portable Document Format (PDF).
+Submitting a thesis in PDF format will allow it to appear the way the author intended.
+All submissions are to be sent to the School of Graduate Studies.
+Andersen Library requires three documents to be submitted:

 Converting Microsoft Word Files to PDF

-In order to convert files to PDF, you must have either Microsoft Word 2007 or Adobe Acrobat Pro installed on your computer.
-For your convenience, Adobe Acrobat Pro is available at several scanning workstation in the Library (including two in the alcove across from the Reference Desk).
+In order to convert files to PDF, you must have either Microsoft Word 2007 (or higher) or Adobe Acrobat Pro installed on your computer.
+Adobe Acrobat Pro is available on computers in most campus computer labs.

 - In Microsoft Word, open file